 Every plugin on your website will take up a specific amount of resources due to the code that’s written in the header.
 By deleting plugins you don’t need you can free up more resources by eliminating clutter in the header.
 Even if the plugin is deactivated, delete it if you’re not using it on your website.

 Depending on the resource requirements of your website, the wrong hosting plan could negatively affect your page speed.
 There are three options when you choose a hosting plan and each plan allows you different amounts of server resources.

 Shared hosting plan

 This can happen if too many accounts share one server.
-Multiple server requests made at once can overload the capacity of the server to handle every accounts needs.
-Even if the server has a reasonable number of account, if the traffic on your site grows, you may need to upgrade to the next level of hosting.
+Multiple server requests made at once can overload the capacity of the server to handle every account’s needs.
+Even if the server has a reasonable number of accounts, if the traffic on your site grows, you may need to upgrade to the next level of hosting.

 VPS hosting account